STEPS TO TAKE IF YOU THINK YOUR ROOF CONTAINS ASBESTOS

 Note: do not under any circumstances attempt to remove or disturb the asbestos roof yourself without specialist advice.
 If in doubt, isolate the vicinity, seal off areas of ventilation, notify persons localised in that area and place adequate signage at critical entry points, then contact a professional.

 We strongly recommended that you contact a qualified roofing specialist or asbestos contractor to assess your roof if you think it might contain asbestos.
-Your asbestos roof may need to be removed and replaced using a specialist, or in other cases, you could benefit from an encapsulating it in a spray-on or roll-on resin.
+You can find out guidelines for asbestos removal and disposal according to your local council.

 At first glance